Are the CMT rates the same as the yields on actual Treasury securities?

 Why do longer CMT maturities sometimes have yields lower than the shorter maturities (i.e., "inverted yield curve rates")?

-The yield curve and the CMT rates merely indicate what rates were in the past and what they are now.
-Treasury recognizes that many researches use the CMT rates to develop complex yield analyses and attempt to project these rates into the future.
-However, future economic and monetary policies that impact the yield curve cannot be accurately forecast, and thus attempts to forecast future CMT rates must be considered risky, at best.
+The par yield curve and the CMT rates merely indicate what rates were in the past and what they are now.
+Treasury recognizes that many researchers use the CMT rates to develop complex yield analyses and attempt to project these rates into the future.
+However, future economic and monetary policies that impact the par yield curve cannot be accurately forecast, and thus attempts to forecast future CMT rates must be considered risky, at best.
 Treasury does not project future interest rates and neither endorses nor discourages work by other researchers in their attempts to project rates.

-Does the yield curve use a day count based on actual days in a year or a 30/360 year basis?
+Does the par yield curve use a day count based on actual days in a year or a 30/360 year basis?

 Yields on all Treasury securities are based on actual day counts on a 365- or 366-day year basis, not a 30/360 basis, and the yield curve is based on securities that pay semiannual interest.
 All yield curve rates are considered "bond-equivalent" yields.

-Does the yield curve only assume semiannual interest payment from 2-years out (i.e., since that is the shortest maturity coupon Treasury issue)?
+Does the par yield curve only assume semiannual interest payment from 2-years out (i.e., since that is the shortest maturity coupon Treasury issue)?

 For more information regarding these statistics contact the Office of Debt Management by email at email@example.com.